 |

-other farms nearby. but continued to be called by the family name.
+called by the family name.
 In

 this case, they carried the name of Burkhalter, and it was spread